Lubbock County Court Records

 Lubbock County Probate Court Records

-The County Court in Lubbock County exercises general jurisdiction over probate and guardianship matters.
-This includes probating wills, granting letters testamentary, appointing administrators and guardians, settling accounts of personal representatives, and handling all business related to estates subject to administration.
-The County Court also provides resources such as the Annual Account for Guardianship of the Estate form, the Inventory, Appraisement, and List of Claims form, and the Guardianship Bill of Rights.
+The County Court handles probate and guardianship matters in Lubbock County.
+That includes probating wills, granting letters testamentary, appointing administrators and guardians, settling accounts of personal representatives, and managing all business related to estates under administration.
+The County Court also makes available standard forms such as the Annual Account for Guardianship of the Estate, the Inventory, Appraisement, and List of Claims, and the Guardianship Bill of Rights.

 Requesting Probate Record Copies

-The County Clerk’s office does not perform probate searches and will not search for cases by name.
-To obtain copies:
+The County Clerk's office does not perform probate searches and will not look up cases by name.
+To request copies, follow these steps:

-For credit card payment, contact the same number and submit through the online payment portal (use the Civil tab on the payment screen).
+To pay by credit card, call the same number and submit through the online payment portal (use the Civil tab on the payment screen).
 Enter case numbers without commas.
-Credit card transactions carry an added vendor fee of $2.50 or 2.95%, whichever is greater.
+Credit card transactions carry a vendor fee of $2.50 or 2.95%, whichever is greater.
 Requests received after 10:00 a.m. are mailed the next business day.

-Probate and guardianship case files are public records.
-Individuals may visit the County Clerk’s office during regular business hours (Monday–Friday, 8:30 a.m. to 4:30 p.m.) to review files and obtain copies in person.
-For additional guidance, the county provides a Probate Frequently Asked Questions document explaining basic requirements under the Texas Estates Code.
-Those who need legal advice about probate matters may contact the State Bar of Texas Legal Referral Service at (800) 252-9690 or 1-877-9TEXBAR.
+Probate and guardianship case files are generally public records.
+You can visit the County Clerk's office during regular business hours — Monday–Friday, 8:30 a.m. to 4:30 p.m. — to review files and get copies in person.
+The county also provides a Probate Frequently Asked Questions document that covers basic requirements under the Texas Estates Code.
+If you need legal advice about a probate matter, contact the State Bar of Texas Legal Referral Service at (800) 252-9690 or 1-877-9TEXBAR.